 Testaccio: Rome's Foodie Heartland

-Beyond its culinary fame, Testaccio is home to Monte Testaccio, an ancient mound constructed from 53 million discarded amphora shards, standing 35 meters high.
-This area remains refreshingly free of tourists, making it perfect for those looking to escape the crowds and delve deeper into local culture.
+Beyond its culinary fame, Testaccio has Monte Testaccio, an ancient mound constructed from 53 million discarded amphora shards, standing 35 meters high.
+This area remains refreshingly free of tourists, making it great for those looking to escape the crowds and delve deeper into local culture.

 Testaccio is ideal for food enthusiasts and those wanting to see a different side of Rome.
 For more insights into Rome's lively food scene, check out our food guide.